RedHatOfficial/miq-Utilities/README.md

 # Provision Dialogs

 * `miq_provision_redhat_dialogs_template_no_required_fields`
   * a clone of `miq_provision_redhat_dialogs_template` only with all required fields set to not required.
-This is useful when calling `create_provision_request` and not wanting to pass in all fields and rather determinging them later.
-For exampl determing the `vlan` bassed on placement rather then before calling `create_provision_request`.
+This is useful when calling `create_provision_request` and not wanting to pass in all fields and rather determining them later.
+For example determining the `vlan` bassed on placement rather then before calling `create_provision_request`.
 * miq_provision_vmware_dialogs_template_no_required_fields.yaml
   * a clone of `miq_provision_vmware_dialogs_template` only with all required fields set to not required.
-This is useful when calling `create_provision_request` and not wanting to pass in all fields and rather determinging them later.
-For exampl determing the `vlan` bassed on placement rather then before calling `create_provision_request`.
+This is useful when calling `create_provision_request` and not wanting to pass in all fields and rather determining them later.
+For example determining the `vlan` bassed on placement rather then before calling `create_provision_request`.

 # Install
 0. Install dependencies